digitallawyer/openlegaldictionary/_definitions/inter-alia.md

 ---
 title: Inter Alia
 permalink: "/definitions/inter-alia.html"
 body: Among other things.
-A term anciently used ln pleading, especially in recitlng statutes, where the whole statute was not set forth at length.
+A term anciently used in pleading, especially in recitlng statutes, where the whole statute was not set forth at length.
 Inter alia enactatum fuit, among other things it was enacted.
 See Plowd.
 65
 published_at: '2018-07-07'